HAMK-ICT-Project8/arduino-projects/UE4Duino plugin/2-way connection/README.md

 # 2-way connection between Unreal Engine and Arduino
 Documentation is for Arduino <-> Unreal Engine project.

 This is a proof of concept of communication between Arduino and Unreal Engine.
 In this demo, a Pushbutton and a LED is connected to a Arduinos GPIO interface.
-You can turn on the LED by pressing '1', and off by '0' key within Unreal Engine.
-You can print '2' into Unreal Engine by pressing button switch in Arduino Breadboard, and '3' by releasing the button.
+You can turn LED on and off by pressing 1 and 2 within Unreal Engine.
+You can print '2' and '3' into Unreal Engine by pressing and releasing Pushbutton in Arduino.

 Data transfer between Arduino and computer is made via USB cable.
 To do this, a plugin for COM communication is needed.
 This demo uses [UE4Duino 2.2.5 plugin](https://github.com/RVillani/UE4Duino) and [Unreal Engine 4.25.4](https://www.unrealengine.com/en-US/)